mmbman/Katagiri/introduction-to-zen.md

 This is a collection of talks in which Katagiri Roshi introduces the fundamentals of Buddhist practice, particularly the fundamentals of the Zen of Eihei Dogen, the 13th century founder of Soto Zen in Japan.
 Katagiri Roshi gave many other such introductory talks, but most of them are not yet available in the online audio archive.
 However, these few might serve as an entry point  into the study of Dogen and the practice of Zen.

-Topics covered here include fundamentals such as the meanings of the terms *zazen* (“sitting meditation”), *sanzen* (commonly translated as “the practice of Zen”), *shikantaza* (“just sitting”),  *sunyata* (or *kū*, “*emptiness*”), *shinjin datsuraku* (“dropping off body and mind”), and *zenki* (“the whole works”).
+Although presented as an introduction or entry point, this material may be challenging.
+Topics covered here include the deeper meanings of the terms *zazen* (“sitting meditation”), *sanzen* (commonly translated as “the practice of Zen”), *shikantaza* (“just sitting”),  *sunyata* (or *kū*, “*emptiness*”), *shinjin datsuraku* (“dropping off body and mind”), and *zenki* (“the whole works”).

-Although presented as an introduction or entry point, some of this material may be challenging.
-Ironically, the most challenging talk for many might be the talk titled “Introduction to Buddhism” – because it primarily concerns the meaning of the word *faith* in Buddhism.
+Ironically, the most challenging talk for many might be the one titled “Introduction to Buddhism” – because it primarily concerns the meaning of the word *faith* in Buddhism.
 Challenging or not, *faith* is fundamental in both Dogen and Katagiri’s teaching, so it’s important to understand what it means in the context of Zen. (“Faith” is probably most often translating the Sanskrit word *śraddhā*, and it does seem to be an accurate translation... if a frequently misunderstood one.)

 ---